MarinaDomingas/writing-samples/samples.md

 - The purpose of this text was for the partners to publish on their websites.
 It will also be published on the project´s website, once the website is ready.
 - I wrote the text and created the visual.
 - The project manager of this project reviewed the text.
-- I had the “Proposal Agreement” and I attended a in-person meeting with all the partners where they explained the project in detail.
+- I had the “Project Proposal” and I attended a in-person meeting with all the partners where they explained the project in detail.
 - Writing this text took me about 2h.